djkramnik/ui-annotations/README.md

 This repo also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.

 #### TODO
-  * cancel button on extension label confirmation popup does nothing?
+  * manage the 'projection' state.  make it accessible via a button on the navigation popup

+  * green rectangle having an array as state backing instead of solitary element

   * project form has preview button as well.  applies the current projection and removes the form.  any keypress => restore form, with all state preserved.